 These Social Responsibility Standards set out Ahmad Tea's approach to responsible business conduct.
-Ahmad Tea ("Company") and each of our business partners, distributors and suppliers (collectively, "Partners") have a mutual responsibility to uphold these Social Responsibility Standards ("the Standards") as part of our agreed upon terms .
+Ahmad Tea or 'the Company' (used interchangeably) and each of our business partners, distributors and suppliers (collectively, 'Suppliers') have a mutual responsibility to uphold these Social Responsibility Standards ('the Standards') as part of our agreed upon terms.

-We are committed to respecting internationally recognised human rights throughout our operations and value chains .
-In recognition of this commitment, the Company and its Partners must sign these Social Responsibility Standards and maintain a human rights due diligence process consistent with the Ahmad Tea Due Diligence Policy attached hereto and made a part hereof.
+We are committed to respecting internationally recognised human rights throughout our operations and value chains.
+In recognition of this commitment, the Company and its Suppliers must sign these Social Responsibility Standards and maintain a human rights due diligence process consistent with the Ahmad Tea Due Diligence Policy attached hereto and made a part hereof.